xy-241/CS-Notes/content/Tools/Kubernetes.md

 > - Costs associated with running nodes
 >
 > Managed control planes can help mitigate complexity.
+>

+>[!tool] Sandbox to play with k8s
+> [Play with Kubernetes](https://labs.play-with-k8s.com) provides you with Linux machines that have k8s preinstalled.

 ## Control Plane
 ---
 - Runs on multiple nodes across data center zones for high availability